 What exactly does that mean?

-- Their communication methods with clients and prospects.
+- Communication methods with clients and prospects.

-- The way they structure their services.
+- The way you structure your services.

-- How they onboard and offboard clients.
+- How you onboard and offboard clients.

-- The marketing strategies they choose.
+- The marketing strategies you choose.

 - Project management and task management methods.